andreaskoch/PowerShell-Workshop/Introduction to Windows PowerShell.md

 **Rules for using command aliases **

-- Don't use command alias when you are scripting.
+- Don't use command aliases when you are scripting.
-- Use command aliases, when you need to get work done in the command-line and nobody but you needs to understand what you are doing.
+- Only use command aliases, when you need to get work done in the command-line<br/>
+(and nobody but yourself needs to understand what you are doing).

 ----------